-What ‘Crazy Rich Asians’ Reminds us about Donors
+What ‘Crazy Rich Asians’ Reminds

 The summer blockbuster “Crazy Rich Asians” shows us that attention to nuance can help us understand others.

 Many have noted favorably that the film – a modern Cinderella story – avoids one-dimensional character depictions.
 The wealthy mother wants her son to marry a rich woman, but she also shows her own willingness to sacrifice for her family.
 The heroine, though from modest means, is a tenacious, accomplished game theory expert who wins her prince through her integrity and strategy.

 The lighthearted movie underlines the complexity of people and beliefs—a key lesson as you and I work to build solid and long-lasting relationships with donors.